 Housing Series: Confident complaint handling skills – 7 key questions to ask

-We know from working with multiple customers within social housing that your many highly competent and capable people are facing already high demands.
-Our experience is that they are motivated to make a significant contribution and they are facing an ever-challenging environment shaped by pressures on residents, the economy, market forces, delays, resource challenges and backlogs.
-Many report to us that they consider themselves to be coping or surviving, doing the best they can, rather than managing well or thriving at work.
+We know from working with multiple social housing customers that people working in the sector are facing high demands.
+Our experience is that they are motivated to make a significant contribution while facing an ever-challenging environment shaped by pressures on residents, the economy, market forces, delays, resource challenges and backlogs.
+Many report to us that they consider themselves to be coping or surviving, doing the best they can, rather than managing well or thriving at work as they should be.

-- Are they in a good place and strongly positioned to respond confidently and positively, or do you see stress or maybe overwhelm as they encounter the feedback or complaint?
+2 – Are they in a good place and strongly positioned to respond confidently and positively, or do you see stress or overwhelm as they encounter the feedback or complaint?

-- Do you see your people coming forward with ideas and solutions on how to fix challenges and problems, or do they feel powerless to do anything meaningful?
+7 – Do you see your people coming forward with ideas and solutions on how to fix challenges and problems, or do they seem powerless to do anything meaningful, or try to avoid the situation?

 Understanding the current mindset of your people and their thoughts and feelings towards handling complaints as well as their skill level to do so, is important to identify the development and tools they need to excel in their service.